ResursBank/woocommerce-gateway/readme.txt

     * [WOO-309] - Synchronize orderlines in async interceptor-mode for RCO
     * [WOO-310] - Zero fees prevents negative fees be sent into ECom Payload (discount-fee-ish-fix)

-= 2.2.13 =

-Bad luck numbering abandoned.

-= 2.2.12 =

-    * [WOO-270] - Optional controller to change order status behaviour on callbacks
-    * [WOO-286] - Problem solving direct debited payment methods during callback handling (SWISH, etc)
-    * [WOO-293] - Allow more testings (by filter) in register callbacks section
-    * [WOO-294] - Allow event logging
-    * [WOO-298] - WooCommerce 3.5.0 and WP5 checks
-    * [WOO-289] - Fees are added to "Resurs cart" even if they have 0 amount
-    * [WOO-292] - nb_NO locale may be broken in next release
-    * [WOO-295] - Slow shopflow configuration

 == Upgrade Notice ==